shanemcq18/Python-programming-exercises/README.md

 _Hint_:
 Use class Subclass(ParentClass) to define a subclass.

 #### Exercise ??
+(OOP)

-Define a class named Circle which can be constructed by a radius.
-The Circle class has a method which can compute the area.
+Define a `Circle` class which can be constructed by a radius, and define methods for computing its area and circumference.

-_Hint_:
-Use def methodName(self) to define a method.
+Next, define `Rectangle` class which can be constructed by a length and width, and define methods for computing its area and perimeter.
+Finally, write a `Square` class that inherits from `Rectangle`.

 #### Exercise ??

-Define a class named Rectangle which can be constructed by a length and width.
-The Rectangle class has a method which can compute the area.

-_Hint_:
-Use def methodName(self) to define a method.

-#### Exercise ??

-Define a class named Shape and its subclass Square.
-The Square class has an init function which takes a length as argument.
-Both classes have a area function which can print the area of the shape where Shape's area is 0 by default.

-_Hint_:
-To override a method in super class, we can define a method with the same name in the super class.

-#### Exercise ??

-raise a RuntimeError exception.

-_Hint_: Use `raise <Exception>` to raise an exception.

-#### Exercise ??

-Write a function to compute 5/0 and use try/except to catch the exceptions.
+Write a function to strip the username from an email address (the text before the @ sign).

-_Hint_:
-Use try/except to catch exceptions.

-#### Exercise ??

-Define a custom exception class which takes a string message as attribute.

-_Hint_:
-To define a custom exception, we need to define a class inherited from Exception.

-#### Exercise ??

-Assuming that we have some email addresses in the "username@companyname.com" format, write program to print the user name of a given email address.
-Both user names and company names are composed of letters only.

-Example:
-If the following email address is given as input to the program:

-john@google.com

-Then, the output of the program should be:

-john

-_Hint_: Use `\w` to match letters.

-#### Exercise ??

-Assuming that we have some email addresses in the "username@companyname.com" format, write program to print the company name of a given email address.
-Both user names and company names are composed of letters only.

-Example:
-If the following email address is given as input to the program:

-john@google.com

-Then, the output of the program should be:

-google

-_Hint_:
-Use `\w` to match letters.
+For example,
+`username@companyname.com` should result in `username`.

 #### Exercise ??